FreeBSD manual

 "-ansi" and "-pedantic" both being a poorly defined collection of

-for example cause fatal conflicts with the system headers (Solaris
+is not safe on all platforms - for example fatal conflicts with the

 The following extra flags are added: